Final Deadline: Mon, Jul 15, 2019 at 5:00 pm (PST)

 How to Apply

-If you are an SFFILM member at the Film Pro Level or higher, your application fee is waived.
-If you are not an SFFILM member, there is an application fee that must be paid in order for your submission to be considered.
-To pay the application fee, enter your credit card information at the end of the application before submitting.
-Email email@example.com if you have any technical questions.
+If you are a member of SFFILM, your application fee is waived.
+If you are not a member of SFFILM, there is an application fee that must be paid in order for your submission to be considered.
+To pay the application fee, enter your credit card information at the end of the application after you hit “submit.”
+Email firstname.lastname@example.org if you have any technical questions.

 Here is a sample of a few of the questions you will find in the online application: